Carlos-n21/kids-art/README.md

 </details>

 ### Python Tests
-Python tests were done on VS-Code, as can be seen in the image below:
+Python tests were done on VS-Code, using command "python manage.py test --verbosity=1", as can be seen in the image below:

 <img src="images_readme\python-testing.png">